WHAT MAKES HAPPY EGGS HAPPY?

 We try to visit our outstanding farms as much as possible, not only to ensure they are continuing to uphold our Happy Egg standards, but to say hello to our girls, too!
 We love sending our employees to our farms when they can visit and see first-hand how awesome they are.
 We also conduct regular quality and compliance checks, and plan unannounced audits each quarter.

-Drop your zipcode here to find the stores closest to you that carry our eggs!
+Input your zip code to find stores near you that carry Happy Egg.

 I consume this product: